chenxingqiang/YiRage/docs/source/mugraph.rst

 Multi-Level Graph Representation
 ********************************

-Mirage uses a uGraph to specify the execution of a tensor program on GPUs.
+YiRage uses a uGraph to specify the execution of a tensor program on GPUs.
 A uGraph contains hierarchical graphs at multiple levels to represent computation at the kernel, block, and thread levels.

 GPU Hierarchy
 =============